Continue reading from previous page …

 6-8.
 The Little Book of Common Sense Investing: The Only Way to Guarantee Your Fair Share of Stock Market Returns, by John C. Bogle, John Wiley & Sons, Inc., 2007, p.
 189. ↩

-Smart Investing Rule #7: Keep costs low
+Smart Investing for Beginners Rule #7: Keep costs low

 7-1.
 The stock market index fund was providing an annual return of 12.3 percent and the average equity fund was earning an annual return of 10.0 percent, the average fund investor was earning only 7.3 percent a year.
 The Little Book of Common Sense Investing: The Only Way to Guarantee Your Fair Share of Stock Market Returns, by John C. Bogle, 2007, p.51. ↩